A supercharacter approach to Heilbronn sums: A supercharacter theory for Heilbronn sums

 Upon performing some additional elementary computations to evaluate the remaining values of $\sigma_i(X_j)$, we obtain the \emph{supercharacter table} corresponding to the supercharacter theory on $\Z/p^2\Z$ arising from the action of $A$ (see Table \ref{TableSCT}).
+Also of relevance is the unitary matrix $U$ defined by \eqref{eq-USCT}, which is given by